christinaqiu3/final-project/README.md

-# Final Project!

-This is it!
-The culmination of your procedural graphics experience this semester.
-For your final project, we'd like to give you the time and space to explore a topic of your choosing.
-You may choose any topic you please, so long as you vet the topic and scope with an instructor or TA.
-We've provided some suggestions below.
-The scope of your project should be roughly 1.5 homework assignments).
-To help structure your time, we're breaking down the project into 4 milestones:

-## Project planning: Design Doc (due 11/6)
-Before submitting your first milestone, _you must get your project idea and scope approved by Rachel, Adam or a TA._

-### Design Doc
-Start off by forking this repository.
-In your README, write a design doc to outline your project goals and implementation plan.
-It must include the following sections:

 #### Introduction
 - What motivates your project?
   - We love games and manga, so we decided to merge them into one project.